Anello-Photonics/docs-A1/docs/communication_messaging.rst

 These ports, along with IP addresses and other UDP settings should be configured (see `Unit Configurations <https://docs-a1.readthedocs.io/en/latest/unit_configuration.html>`_).

 Serial communication occurs at a default baud rate of 921600 bits per second for the EVK and 230400 for GNSS INS and IMU/IMU+.
+For interfacing on a serial interface software such as CoolTerm, please set Data Bits = 8, Stop Bits = 1, and Parity = None.

     +--------------------+------------------------------------------+---------------------------------------+
     | **Logical Port**   |  **Physical Port**                       |  **Functions**                        |